-After approval from the Nicklaus Children's Hospital IRB, we performed a retrospective chart review of all children who underwent RALP from 2012 to 2018 at our center.
+After approval from the Nicklaus Children's Hospital review board, we performed a retrospective chart review of all children who underwent RALP from 2012-2018 at our center.
 UPJO diagnosis was based on serial renal ultrasounds and MAG3 renal scans.
-Indications for surgical interventions were SFU grade 3-4 UPJO associated with <40% of differential renal function

-(DRF) on diuretic renography, and/or a decrease of 5-10% of RRF on follow-up.
-In other patients, hydronephrosis was associated with cyclic flank pain with or without vomiting and infrequently with recurrent UTI under antibiotic prophylaxis.
+Indications for surgical interventions were Society of Fetal Ultrasound (SFU) grade 3-4 UPJO associated with <40% of differential renal function (DRF) on diuretic renography, and/or a decrease of 5-10% of RRF on followup.
+In other patients, hydronephrosis was associated with cyclic flank pain with or without vomiting and infrequently with recurrent urinary tract infection (UTI) under antibiotic prophylaxis.
 Demographic, clinical perioperative data, intraoperative data, and outcomes were recorded.
-Operative room time was defined as the time that the surgeon spent on the robot console.
+Operative room time was defined as the time the surgeon spent on the robot console.
 At our institution, the first cases of RALP were performed with the DaVinci Si model, which was later replaced by the DaVinci Xi in 2016.
-For this study, we considered the diagnosis of additional renal anomaly in patients with horseshoe kidney, duplex system, ectopic pelvic kidney, or when the procedure was a redo pyeloplasty.
-There were three urologists who contributed to cases in this cohort [Surgeon A = 103/124 (83.1%), Surgeon B = 17/124 (13.7%), and Surgeon C = 4/124 (3.2%)].
+For this study, we considered the diagnosis of additional renal anomaly in patients with horseshoe kidney, duplex system, ectopic pelvic kidney, or when the procedure was a re-do pyeloplasty.
+There were three urologists who contributed to cases in this cohort (surgeon A=103/124 [83.1%], surgeon B=17/124 [13.7%], and surgeon C=4/124 [3.2%]).